rayray0708/Country-Readiness-and-Global-Implications-of-the-Covid-19-Pandemic/README.md

 - **Dropdown Change Event Handling:** Calls various visualisation functions on dropdown selection.
 - **Initialization Function (`init`):** Fetches initial data, populates dropdown and creates initial visualisations.

+# 4-Web Scrapping

+Dataset was scraped using the pandas "pd.read_html" method and cleaned in Jupyter Notebook, this datadata set was not used in the analyses.

 ## 6-A new JavaScript library not shown in class